zapier/zapier-platform/packages/cli/README-source.md

 The method `z.dehydrate(func, inputData)` has two required arguments:

 * `func` - the function to call to fetch the extra data.
-Can be any raw `function`, defined in the file doing the dehydration or imported from another part of your app.
-You must also register the function in the app's `hydrators` property.
+Can be any raw `function`, defined in the file doing the dehydration or imported from another part of your integration.
+You must also register the function in the integration's `hydrators` property.
 Note that since v10.1.0, the maximum payload size to pass to `z.dehydrate` / `z.dehydrateFile` is 6KB.
 * `inputData` - this is an object that contains things like a `path` or `id` - whatever you need to load data on the other side
 * A known limitation of hydration is a 5 minute cache if the hydration call is made with identical `inputData` within that timeframe.
 To workaround this cache for records triggering hydration in close succession, include a unique value in the `inputData`, for example a `timestamp` in addition to the record `id`.